aoshotse/aoshotse.github.io/Research.markdown

 ### Working Papers

-- [Strategic Differentiation in Cultural Markets: The Benefits of Conspicuous Category Spanning](https://osf.io/preprints/socarxiv/wdgqm). _(Being prepared for re-submission to Organization Science)_.
+- [Stylistic Differentiation in Cultural Markets: The Benefits of Conspicuous Category Spanning](https://osf.io/preprints/socarxiv/wdgqm). _(Under review at Organization Science)_.

-- [Cultural Tariffs: Appropriation and the Right to Cross Cultural Boundaries](https://osf.io/preprints/socarxiv/mjdpe) (with Amir Goldberg and Yael Berda). _(Revise and Re-submit at American Sociological Review)_.
+- [Cultural Tariffing: Appropriation and the Right to Cross Cultural Boundaries](https://osf.io/preprints/socarxiv/mjdpe) (with Amir Goldberg and Yael Berda). _(Forthcoming at American Sociological Review)_.

 ### Work in Progress

-- Language Codes and Career Attainment in Firms
+- Uncovering Gender-Based Workplace Outcomes from Email Communication via SEMEL

-- An Ensemble Approach to Distinguishing Elaborated and Compact Language Codes within Natural Language Text
+- SEMEL: An Ensemble Approach to Quantifying Linguistic Elaboration in Natural Language Text